Let’s start from the basics and learn how to become a digital nomad, what it means, and how to travel the world working from anywhere.

 This is cool, and it feels like the digital nomad style has finally been globally recognized as a real thing.
 I am expecting more and more countries to put in place such a visa soon.

-So far, here are the countries with a Digital Nomad Visa and where you can apply.
+So far, here are the most popular countries with a Digital Nomad Visa and where you can apply.

 Estonia – I have never been to Estonia, but I have heard about many remote workers who chose it for many reasons, among which, it’s relatively cheap.
 The visa has a cost of 100 USD for a 1-year stay.